AgentMC/Sao19/Translate/En/Part6.md

 Although it was a childish word, both Kirito and Asuna nodded again with smiles.

-They greeted Fanatio and Sadore as well, then she took package from Tiese.
+Girls greeted Fanatio and Sadore as well, then she took package from Tiese.
 Because it was packed up tightly with supplies and clothes a medium-sized bag was pretty heavy, _but should be fine since it’s going to be put into the machine dragon......_ she was thinking.

 "Kirito-san, the aerial element charge has been completed"